mmistakes/minimal-mistakes/_drafts/open-mic-session-template.markdown

 excerpt: "Short description of the session topic that is displayed below the article header on the landing page."
 ---

-First paragraph dewscribes who, what anf when.
+First paragraph describes who, what and when.
 It shall contain something like: On Friday 13th May speaker [Michal Med](https://kbss.felk.cvut.cz/web/team#michal-med) held an Open Mic session with the topic \"Jobs to be Done\".
 Video and presentation included.

 Then include video using following code: